LostInBrittany/swagger-to-mcp-generator/README.md

 - **Error Handling**: Detailed error reporting with status codes and response bodies
 - **Authentication**: Support for API keys, Bearer tokens, and Basic authentication
 - **Timeouts**: Configurable connection, read, and write timeouts
+- **Multiple Servers**: Support for selecting from multiple server URLs defined in the OpenAPI specification

 ## Environment Notes